Reading Bush in 2025

 Bush worried that mechanized assistance might diminish human capability, but he believed careful design could enhance rather than replace human thinking.
 How has this balance played out?

 Yet concerns persist about cognitive dependence and atrophy.
+Bush’s insight about “the privilege of forgetting” takes on new meaning in an age of permanent digital records.
+He saw externalized memory as liberating human attention for more important matters.
 The ease of retrieving information may diminish our capacity for sustained thinking with incomplete knowledge, a capacity that often leads to creative insights.
 The externalization of memory may have affected not just what we remember but how we think about memory itself.
+When nothing is forgotten, when every casual comment persists forever, the cognitive landscape changes in ways we cannot anticipate.

 The “digital divide” represents differential access to technology as well as differential access to the forms of enhanced cognition that information technology enables.
-Bush’s concern about scientists being “staggered by the findings and conclusions of thousands of other workers” has been democratized: now everyone faces information overload, but not everyone has equal access to the tools for managing it effectively.
+Bush’s concern about scientists being “staggered by the findings and conclusions of thousands of other workers” has been democratized.
+Now everyone faces information overload, but not everyone has equal access to the tools for managing it effectively.

 Addressing Modern Readers: Human and Artificial